cheekw/hive-dropdown/README.md

 # Hive Dropdown Demo

-Frontend Hive challenge to build a dropdown in React and/or vanilla Java This demo was built using create-react-app boilerplate.
+Frontend Hive challenge to build a dropdown in React and/or vanilla Javascript.
+This demo was built using create-react-app boilerplate.

 ## Pre-Req